 Lorella Hot Springs

-The first thing we did after we set up our camp was to soak in hot springs which are located 100 meters from the reception.
+The first thing we did after setting up our camp was to soak in the thermal springs, located just 100 meters from the reception.

 Nanny’s Retreat 19